MicrosoftDocs/learn/learn-pr/azure/query-visualize-monitor-data-in-sentinel/includes/7-exercise-visualize-data.md

 :::image type="content" source="../media/07-Add-parameter.png" alt-text="Screenshot of the New Parameter pane, with steps for adding a new parameter.
 The Save, Query, Run query options and the AzureActivity section are highlighted in the screenshot." border="true":::

-17. Select **Save** to commit the changes, and notice how the parameter step includes an additional parameter called **Level**.
+17. Select **Save** to commit the changes, and notice the parameter step now includes an additional parameter called **Level**.

 > [!TIP]

-> In edit mode, if you select the three dots icon next to the **Edit** option, the new drop-down menu will appear.
+> In the edit mode, if you select the three dots icon next to the **Edit** option, the new drop-down menu will appear.
 From that menu, you can move this step to different parts of the workbook.
 You can also clone or remove the step from the workbook.

 18. On the header bar, select the **Save as** icon to save the customized workbook.
 19. In the **Title** field, provide a name for the new workbook, and then select **Save**.